Inazuma Eleven (video game): Plot

-One day, a mysterious forward named Axel Blaze (豪炎寺 修也, Gōenji Shūya) moves to Endou's school.
-Gouenji used to be the top striker at his old school, and has gained the attention of Teikoku Academy (led by team captain Yuto Kidou and principal Reiji Kageyama), the most prestigious school in the area.
-They come to Raimon and challenge them to a football match, despite Gouenji refusing to join Raimon's team.
+One day, a mysterious forward named Axel Blaze (豪炎寺 修也, Gōenji Shūya) moves to Mark's school.
+Axel used to be the top striker at his old school, and has gained the attention of Royal Academy (led by team captain Jude Sharp and coach Ray Dark), the most prestigious school in the area.
+They come to Raimon and challenge them to a football match, despite Axel refusing to join Raimon's team.
 They are much more powerful than anticipated, and Raimon's out-of-practice players take a horrible beating.
-Gouenji decides to join the team to help them out, and his sudden appearance surprises Teikoku, which he uses as an opportunity to score a goal.
-As the first goal scored against Teikoku Academy in years, Kidou counts it as a win for Raimon and leaves with his team.
+Axel decides to join the team to help them out, and his sudden appearance surprises Royal, which he uses as an opportunity to score a goal.
+As the first goal scored against Royal Academy in years, Jude counts it as a win for Raimon and leaves with his team.

 The victory gets Raimon a lot of attention, allowing them access into the Football Frontier tournament, which they gladly accept.
 They prove themselves as a force-to-be reckoned-with, winning all of their matches and reaching the finals.
-Before the match, Kageyama uses the team's coach to spy on them, and orders him to kill them by draining the brake fluid from their bus.
-His plan is foiled by Natsumi Raimon the school counsellor's daughter, who promptly gets the teacher fired.
-At the match, Kageyama tries to kill them again by crushing them with girders.
-They survive thanks to a warning from Kidou, and Kageyama is promptly arrested by Detective Onigawara.
+Before the match, Dark uses the team's coach to spy on them, and orders him to kill them by draining the brake fluid from their bus.
+His plan is foiled by Nelly Raimon the school counsellor's daughter, who promptly gets the teacher fired.
+At the match, Dark tries to kill them again by crushing them with girders.
+They survive thanks to a warning from Jude, and Dark is promptly arrested by Detective Gregory Smith.
 The match goes on, and after a long battle, Raimon emerges victorious.